 What Does Not Work in Adolescent Sexual and Reproductive Health: A Review of Evidence on Interventions Commonly Accepted as Best Practices

 This tool, published in 2010, provides recommendations on evidence-based youth peer education practices and a framework for quality assurance.
 The document features cross-cutting issues relevant to all areas of a peer education program and gives specific tips for the different phases of implementing a program, including planning, recruitment and retention of peer educators, supervision and management, and monitoring and evaluation.
 It also includes explanations of the available evidence on what works in peer education and real-world examples of how the guidelines are used in successful programs.
-The document is focused on peer education to improve sexual and reproductive health, but it can be applied more broadly to youth peer education programs generally (2010).
+The document is focused on peer education to improve reproductive health, but it can be applied more broadly to youth peer education programs generally (2010).

 This report presents the evaluation results from the “Towards Economic and Sexual Reproductive Health Outcomes for Adolescent Girls” project, implemented by CARE Ethiopia in a rural area of Amhara, Ethiopia.
-The project sought to provide ever-married girls aged 14-19, the majority of whom are out-of-school, with effective training on sexual and reproductive health and economic empowerment using a peer-education model.
-The results indicate significant benefits to participants, particularly in terms of sexual and reproductive health (2014).
+The project sought to provide ever-married girls aged 14-19, the majority of whom are out-of-school, with effective training on reproductive health and economic empowerment using a peer-education model.
+The results indicate significant benefits to participants, particularly in terms of reproductive health (2014).